Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/ui-integration/Error_in_unlinking.md

 **Step 1**

-1. Any error occured while unlinking a channel on MM.
+1. Any error occured while unlinking a channel from RHS of MS Teams sync plugin on MM.

 **Step 2**

-1. Any error occured while unlinking a channel on MM.
+1. Any error occured while unlinking a channel from RHS of MS Teams sync plugin on MM.
 2. Click on `Try Again` button in the `unlink error` modal.

 **Step 3**

-1. Any error occured while unlinking a channel on MM.
+1. Any error occured while unlinking a channel from RHS of MS Teams sync plugin on MM.
 2. Click on `Cancel` or `x` button in the `unlink error` modal.

 **Expected**

 The `unlink error` modal should open on MM.
 After step 2, unlinking should again start for the same channels on MM.
-After step 3, the unlinking should abort and the `unlink error` modal should close and RHS of MS Teams sync plugin should not update.
+After step 3, the unlinking should abort and the `unlink error` modal should close and the RHS of MS Teams sync plugin should persist it's state.